The In Situ Signature of Cyclotron Resonant Heating

-The stream is relatively slow with an average speed of $\sim $200 km/s, and moderately Alfv\'{e}nic with cross helicity of $\sim$0.85.
+The phase-space density of $\fpv$ is calibrated to quasi-thermal noise from FIELDS to recover the absolute density \cite{Bale2016,Pulupa2017}.
+The mean proton density is $n_p=1100/$cm$^3$, SPANi gives an average beam to core density ratio of 0.48.
+The core/beam have $T_{\perp}$ of 15 eV/22 eV and $T_{\parallel}$ of 12 eV/30 eV.
+The average drift of the beam relative to the core is 83 km/s.
+The individual core and beam have $\beta_{c}=0.65$ and $\beta_{b}=1.1$.
 The mean magnetic field was directed sunward, with an Alfv\'{e}n speed of 60 km/s.
-The mean proton density is $n_p=1100/$cm$^3$, SPANi gives an average beam to core density ratio of 0.48.
-The core/beam have $T_{\perp}$ of 17 eV/20 eV and $T_{\parallel}$ of 12 eV/23 eV.
-The average drift of the beam relative to the core is 80 km/s.
-The individual core and beam have $\beta_{c}=0.65$ and $\beta_{b}=0.92$.
-A single component bi-Maxwellian proton population with equivalent macroscopic thermodynamic properties to the drifting bi-Maxwellian fit has parallel and perpendicular temperatures of 29 eV and 18 eV, with $T_\perp/T_\parallel < 1$ and $\beta=0.96$ \cite{Klein2021}.
+Fig \ref{fig:1}(c) shows the magnetic field spectra of the interval with a steep transition range at ion-kinetic scales \cite{Sahraoui2009,Kiyani2009,Bowen2020c}.

-\paragraph{Cyclotron Waves} A Morlet wavelet transform is applied to the vector magnetic field data \cite{TorrenceCompo1998} and rotated into field aligned coordinates.
-Signatures of circularly polarized waves can be found in the magnetic helicity with left/right handed waves corresponding to positive/negative helicity \cite{HowesQuataert2010,Podesta2011,He2011,Klein2014}.
+We apply a Morlet wavelet transform to the vector magnetic field data rotated into field aligned coordinates \cite{TorrenceCompo1998}.
+Signatures of circular polarization are found using

-Figure \ref{fig:1}(c) shows the magnetic field spectra alongside the average $\sigma_B$ over the measured interval; the measurements of $\sigma_B$ are consistent with previous PSP observations \cite{Huang2020}.
-A steep transition range is observed at ion-kinetic scales \cite{Sahraoui2009,Kiyani2009,Bowen2020c}.
-We consider frequencies (assuming Taylor's hypothesis) corresponding to the ion gyroscale and cyclotron resonance of the thermal speed \cite{Leamon1998a}

-Helicity is measured in the spacecraft frame, such that the measured sign may not correspond to the innate plasma frame polarization \cite{HowesQuataert2010}.
+with left/right handed waves corresponding to positive/negative $\sigma_B$ \cite{HowesQuataert2010,Podesta2011,He2011,Klein2014}.
+Circular polarization is measured in the spacecraft frame, such that the measured sign may not correspond to the innate plasma frame polarization \cite{HowesQuataert2010}.
 A sign change in $\sigma_B$ occurs if the wave is Doppler shifted to negative frequencies in the spacecraft frame.
-However, it has been demonstrated that the majority of waves are outward propagating; thus, Doppler shift does not change their handedness when observed in the spacecraft frame \cite{Bowen2020d}.
+However, it has been demonstrated that the majority of waves propagate outward, and thus, that Doppler shift does not change their handedness when observed in the spacecraft frame \cite{Bowen2020d}.